 In chasing brilliant skin, what have we not done, including the naturalistas, to be able to look in the mirror and feel satisfied with the skin reflecting back at us?
 There’s plenty I still would like to do and plenty that I have already done.
 In this post, I share my thoughts about the four products pictured.
 Of them, three are for the face and one is for the body.
 The common thread linking three of the four products is that they contain retinol.
 The fourth product, Nude Rescue Oil, contains bakuchiol, a plant-derived ingredient that behaves similarly to retinol.

 There are countries where retinoids for skin application are available over the counter.
 In the US, a prescription is required, thereby making it available only to persons who see a qualified dermatologist.
-Past a certain age, as I found out, insurance will not cover the cost of retinoids.
-Thus, you may have to cough up a couple hundred dollars in order to obtain it once you present the script to your local pharmacy.
+Past a certain age as I found out, insurance will not cover the cost of retinoids.
+Thus, you may have to cough up a couple of hundred dollars in order to obtain it once you present the script to your local pharmacy.

 What are Retinoids and what are they for?

 Retinoids are derived from Vitamin A, and its importance was first realised around the period of the First World War.
 However, using prescription retinoids for skin correction truly began to gain steam more than two decades ago.
 Its use is meant for a number of skin concerns such as acne, fine lines, wrinkles and skin imperfections including pigmentation.
 It may also be used to even out skin tone and to lessen the formation of blackheads and whiteheads.
-Contrary to what many people believe, using retinoids does not thin out the skin.
+Contrary to what many people believe, using retinoids does not thin out the skin entirely.
 Instead, it stimulates collagen production and thickens the top layer of the skin.

 The texture of prescription retinol is similar to that of a chalky cream.
 In preparation of applying it to my face, I prefer to spritz my face with water very lightly, so that I’m able to smooth it on with less resistance.